 Enjoy your internship, and remember to contact the Miller Center at any time if you have any questions or problems.
 We are here to help you!

 During your internship, you will be responsible to the company as if you had a “real job.”
 The average salary for interns is over $10.00/hour, so earn it!
 Arrive on time, and stay late if necessary.
-You will have regular day-to-day duties at work, and you'll also be responsible for completing assignments relating to your experience back to the Miller Center.
+You will have regular day-to-day duties at work, and you’ll also be responsible for completing weekly assignments relating to your experience back to the Miller Center.

 The internship will show you all sides of retailing – many of which you may not have been aware of previously.
 You’ll observe the buying process, selling, security, visual merchandising, management, distribution and information systems, and customer service in action; and get to see how they all relate to each other.

-You won't just see retail in action, you'll be an active participant in retail.
-You'll learn ways to handle customer and associate complaints and conflicts, how to read sales managers' reports, and even learn about the systems they use for scheduling and payroll.
-It's likely your manager will go on vacation at some point during your internship, and leave you in charge of everything - the floor, the customers, the works!
-Though this may sound intimidating now, you'll be ready when the time comes.
+Not only will you see retail in action, you’ll be an active participant in retail.
+You’ll learn ways to handle customer and associate complaints and conflicts, how to read sales managers’ reports, and even learn about the systems they use for scheduling and payroll.
+It’s likely your manager will go on vacation at some point during your internship, and leave you in charge of everything – the floor, the customers, the works!
+Though this may sound intimidating now, you’ll be ready when the time comes.
 Every day in retail is exciting and different, and by the end of the summer, you will definitely know if retailing is the career choice for your future.